rakib73520/System-Design-Project/README.md

 ### 🎓 Alumni
 - Participate in alumni events
-- Access exclusive job postings
+- Post job opportunities for students
 - Network with current students and faculty
 - Receive and respond to communications (with safety measures)